Poor Sleep and IBD: Are They Linked?

 Who is at risk for sleep problems with IBD?

-A study of 166 people with IBD found roughly 2 out of 3 also felt they slept poorly.
-The people with IBD who were most likely to report unsatisfying sleep also had:2
+Research shows that poor sleep is much more common in people with both active and inactive IBD compared with people who do not have IBD.
+A 2020 study of 166 people with IBD found roughly 2 out of 3 felt they slept poorly.
+The people with IBD who were most likely to report unsatisfying sleep also had:2,3

 - Lower quality of life

-- IBD-related conditions external to the intestines, affecting the eyes, skin, or joints
+- IBD-related conditions outside the intestines, affecting the eyes, skin, or joints

-This same study found no links between sleep quality and IBD disease activity or subtype.
-But it did find that some of the sleep disturbances in those with IBD could be tied to the drugs they were taking.2
+The same study found no links between sleep quality and IBD disease activity or subtype.
+But it did find that some of the sleep disturbances in those with IBD could be tied to the drugs they were taking.3

 - Symptom relapse

-People with Crohn’s disease in this study reported waking up more often due to pain or going to the bathroom.
-They were also more likely to use benzodiazepine and psychiatric medicines, and to have tissue markers that signal inflammation.3
+People with Crohn's in this study reported waking up more often due to pain or needing to go to the bathroom.
+They also were more likely to use benzodiazepine and psychiatric medicines and to have tissue markers that point to inflammation.4

 What is the sleep-IBD connection?

-Even when IBD is not in the picture, researchers have made many links between sleep and our immune systems.
+Several studies show a 2-way street between sleep and immune diseases, including Crohn's and UC.
+Even when IBD is not present, researchers have found many links between sleep and the immune system.
 For instance, good sleep helps the body fight infection.1

+On the other hand, sleep deprivation has led to a weakened immune system in animal studies.
 Sleep deprivation negatively affects T-cells into the following day.
-T-cells are part of the immune system that help protect the body from infection.
-Sleep deprivation is also linked to increases in pro-inflammatory markers such as cytokines.
-These are cells involved in the immune system.1,5
+T-cells are part of the immune system that help protect the body from infection.1

-Doctors do not yet understand the underlying reasons why sleep affects people with IBD.
+Doctors do not yet fully understand the reasons why poor sleep affects IBD.
 Some think poor sleep causes changes in cells that cause inflammation or leads to more immune attack cells.
-Another idea is that poor sleep could lead to a breakdown in tissues in the gastrointestinal tract that then leads to UC or CD.4
+Another theory is that poor sleep could lead to a breakdown in tissues in the gastrointestinal tract that then leads to UC or Crohn's.5

-No need to wait for health researchers to figure it all out.
+You do not have to wait for health researchers to figure it all out.
 You can take steps now to improve your sleep.
-Talk to your doctor about whether you should be screened for insomnia or sleep apnea, or see a sleep specialist.6
+Talk to your doctor about whether you should be screened for insomnia or sleep apnea, or see a sleep specialist.5

 The most commonly reported sleep problem with IBD is insomnia.
 Cognitive behavioral therapy (CBT) is a well-regarded treatment for insomnia.
-CBT for insomnia involves working with a therapist to find:4,6
+Using CBT for insomnia can help people with IBD reduce pain, depression, and inflammation.5

-- A sleep routine that works for you
+- Find a sleep routine that works for you

-- Strategies for what to do when you wake at night
+- Learn what you can do when you wake at night

-If you think your sleep habits may be affecting your IBD, talk to your doctor.
+If you think your sleep habits may be affecting your IBD, or vice versa, talk to your doctor.